white-throated-toucan-1600

 Breeding: During the breeding season, White-throated Toucans construct nests in tree cavities or hollows, where the female lays eggs and incubates them.
 Both parents participate in incubating the eggs and caring for the hatchlings.
 The young toucans are born altricial, requiring parental care and feeding until they are able to fend for themselves.
 Breeding pairs of White-throated Toucans exhibit strong bonding and coordination in raising their offspring.

-Conservation Status: The conservation status of the White-throated Toucan in Colombia is generally considered to be of least concern according to the International Union for Conservation of Nature (IUCN).
+Conservation Status: The conservation status of the White-throated Toucan in Colombia is generally considered to be of Least Concern according to the IUCN.

 Distribution